LWY1112/AppDataGeneration/README.md

 ### Data Generation

+All data generation scripts can be run from the terminal:

 - **accountType/**: Contains programs for generating account information for different types of users, including customers, employees, and users.
 These programs are linked to `generateAccount.js`.

 - **generateAccount.js**: Main program for the `accountType` folder.
 Generates account information for users, customers, and employees, referring to specific JSON files like `generate_user_accounts.json`.
+  - Run by: `node generateAccount.js (how many you want to generate) (user/customer/employee)`.

 - **generateCategory.js**: Script used to create merchandise category names and descriptions.
 This is a one-time use script and refers to `generateCategory.json`.
+  - Run by: `node generateCategory.js`.

 - **generateMerchandise.js**: Script used to create merchandise information by referencing `generateMerchandise.json`.
+  - Run by: `node generateMerchandise.js`.

 - **generateMerchandiseInventory.js**: Script used to generate merchandise inventory information, referring to `generateMerchandiseInventory.json`.
+  - Run by: `node generateMerchandiseInventory.js (how many you want to generate)`.

 - **generateRental.js**: Script used to generate rental information, referring to `generateRental.json`.
+  - Run by: `node generateRental.js (how many you want to generate)`.

 - **generateRentalMerchandise.js**: Script used to generate rental merchandise information.
 It ensures that the merchandise has a `rentable` flag set to true and that SKU and name have a prefix `RENT-` to indicate rental-only items.
 It refers to `rentalMerchandise.json`.
+  - Run by: `node generateRentalMerchandise.js`.

-- **order.js**: Script used to generate order transactions for merchandise, rentals, and passes.
-It refers to `generateOrder.json`.
+- **proccesedCart.js**: Script used to generate proccesed cart information for merchandise, rentals, and passes.
+It refers to `proccesedCart.json`.
+  - Run by: `node order.js (merchandise/rental/pass) (how many you want to generate)`.

 - **Rental.js**: Script used to create information for renting and returning merchandise.
+  - Run by: `node Rental.js (how many you want to generate) (rent/return)`.

 - **assignCert.js**: Script used to assign certifications to customers.
 It refers to `certAssign.json`.
+  - Run by: `node assignCert.js (how many you want to generate)`.

 - **assignWaiver.js**: Script used to assign waivers to customers.
 It refers to `waiverAssign.json`.

-- **checkIns.js**: Script used to create check-in information for customers.
+  - Run by: `node assignWaiver.js (how many you want to generate)`.

 ### Testing